The three turbulent centuries of history of the Royal Grand Cross of Carlos III that Pablo Iglesias has received

 For faithful servants of the King

 The historic order, one of the oldest Spanish royal orders, along with that of San Fernando, Isabel la Católica and San Hermenegildo, was established by the King of Spain Carlos III on September 19, 1771 with the Latin motto ‘Virtuti et merito’, in order to honor those people who have stood out especially for their good deeds for the benefit of Spain and the Crown.
-Not surprisingly, as Alfonso Ceballos-Escalera y Gila points out in their study ‘The Royal and distinguished Spanish order of Carlos III’, it is unknown precisely where and when the initial idea for the project could have originated. «Everything seems to indicate that it was Don Jerónimo Grimaldi [importante ministro y diplomático del Rey] who conceived the idea and carried it forward “in response to the plans of General Don Juan Gregorio de Muniain, Secretary of State and of the War Office, who proposed to grant pensions of the Military Orders without the winners having to belong to them.
+Not surprisingly, as Alfonso Ceballos-Escalera y Gila points out in their study ‘The Royal and distinguished Spanish order of Carlos III’, it is unknown precisely where and when the initial idea for the project might have originated. «Everything seems to indicate that it was Don Jerónimo Grimaldi [importante ministro y diplomático del Rey] who conceived the idea and carried it forward “in response to the plans of General Don Juan Gregorio de Muniain, Secretary of State and of the War Office, who proposed to grant pensions of the Military Orders without the winners having to belong to them.

 Grand Cross Order Carlos III